Insular Cases: Political debate

-The Insular Cases came at a time when America was building its empire.
+The Insular Cases came at a time when America was building and expanding its empire.
 Throughout history, empire-building and colonial expansion have been a contentious topic.
 The reaction within the United States to the Insular decisions was no different, with both supporters and dissenters voicing their opinions.
 In Downes, Justice Henry Brown claimed that the United States should be able to possess the same power over the insular territories that Spain had.
-Krishanti Vigarajah argues that this allowed the insular territories to be seen as satellite colonies, and for the United States to exert colonial-style rule.
+Scholar Krishanti Vigarajah argues that this allowed the insular territories to be seen as satellite colonies, and for the United States to exert colonial-style rule.
 This was controversial, due to the idea that the founding anti-colonial values of the United States were not compatible with exertion of colonial power.

 The political debate surrounding the Insular Cases was split between expansionists and anti-expansionists, which largely followed Democratic-Republican party lines.
 Following the American Civil War and preceding the Spanish-American War, the Reconstruction Constitution that had guaranteed any inhabitants of American annexed territories the full benefit of United States citizenship and ultimate statehood.
 Historian Sam Erman notes that the strength of the Reconstruction Constitution had become weakened by the time of the Insular Cases, as a result of Southern Democrats' efforts to disenfranchise African-Americans in the South, and Republicans' waning support for Reconstruction measures.

 For anti-expansionists, this discouraged overseas territorial acquisition during reconstruction by guaranteeing any annexed territories' eventual statehood and its people the full rights of citizenship.

 Expansionists wished to separate U.S. action from the behavior of Spain, whose colonialism they viewed as motivated only by commercial interests and a continued desire to subjugate.
 The United States presented its own imperial ambitions as a path to liberation for former colonial subjects and an opportunity to gain republican government and modernity.
 However, expansionists also had to contend with questions about how to expand U.S. borders without extending citizenship to those they considered "alien".